MikeWise2718/CampSim/readme.md

 6. Find a place where you will keep the project.
 It should have like 30+ GB free, preferably more so you can make safety clones quickly with no worries.
 7. Make sure **git-lfs** is enabled, if not see the sub points below.
 8. Clone the **CampSim** project into a directory.
 Will take a few minutes, up to 10 if LFS is pulling down.
     - a.
-If you didn’t enable **git-lfs** globally, then after it has cloned, enter the directory and enable it locally (**git lfs install --local**) – see <https://github.com/git-lfs/git-lfs/wiki/Installation> for more inforamation
+If you didn’t enable **git-lfs** globally, then after it has cloned, enter the directory and enable it locally (**git lfs install --local**) – see <https://github.com/git-lfs/git-lfs/wiki/Installation> for more information
     - b.
-Now do a **git pull** which should pull any missing lfs managed files that were left behind.
+Now do a **git pull** which should pull any missing gif-lfs managed files that were left behind.
     - c.
 The github repo is 1.86 GB (which is too big, waiting for a complaint email)
 	 - d.
 After cloning to disk it is like 5.86 GB
 	 - e.
 After compilation and using it for a while it will need around 12-13 GB.